“Volaw Trust” - A strengthening of the privilege against self incrimination from requests for pre-existing documents?

 Although it had been around for some time, the specific regime which allows for the disqualification of directors of companies which breach competition law had been little used, certainly when compared to the regime used in relation to company insolvencies.
 This has all changed in recent times with increased use of the powers by regulators.

 This is a trend which is expected to continue.
-In this blog, Jonathan Grimes and Mark Mills explore the existing framework, the expected trends and some of the issues arising.
+In this blog, Jonathan Grimes explores the existing framework, the expected trends and some of the issues arising.

 The nature of the competition disqualification regime means that a director of a company which is found by a regulator to have breached competition law is potentially liable to have proceedings commenced against them.
 The sanctions are serious: disqualification may be for a period of up to 15 years.
 While there is the possibility of seeking permission to act as a director during the disqualification period, the court has recently confirmed that such permissions will not be given readily.